rcoy-v/photo-album/README.md

 There are multiple options for running this project.
 This will mostly depend on what tools you want to install.

-Most options will refer to `make`.
+Most commands will refer to `make`.
 If `make` is not installed, copy the commands in [makefile](makefile), and run them directly in the terminal.